splunk/public-o11y-docs/synthetics/test-config/private-locations.rst

 .. meta::
     :description: Learn about private locations in Splunk Synthetic Monitoring.

-.. admonition:: Preview feature

-    Preview features described in this document are provided by Splunk to you "as is" without any warranties, maintenance and support, or service level commitments.
-Splunk makes this preview feature available in its sole discretion and may discontinue it at any time.
-These documents are not yet publicly available and we ask that you keep such information confidential.
-Use of preview features is subject to the :new-page:`Splunk Pre-Release Agreement for Hosted Services <https://www.splunk.com/en_us/legal/pre-release-agreement-for-hosted-services.html>`.

 A Private location is a software package that enables quick and easy deployment of Splunk Synthetic Monitoring solutions beyond the public network so that you can find, fix, and prevent web performance defects on any internal web application, in any environment - whether inside or outside of your firewalls.
 Private locations allow Splunk Synthetics Monitoring users to test earlier in the development cycle and against internal sites or applications that aren't available to the public.

 Customers can, through the Splunk Synthetics Monitoring web interface, create new Private locations and launch a runner to perform any checks that are assigned to them.